Dugongs are animals that live in the sea.

 Dugongs are covered with skin.

 They live together in groups called herds.

 Dugongs are large marine mammals that are found in tropical and near-tropical seas around the world.
 They spend their entire lives in the water.

 Although they resemble dolphins in some ways, they are actually more closely related to elephants.

 Habitat and distribution (where they are found)

 Dugongs are found in the largest numbers in Australian waters, where they live in the shallower part of the seas of northern Australia.
 They also swim in deeper water, but in areas that are protected from large waves and storms.
 They are also found in parts of the Indian and Pacific oceans.

 Dugongs have short tusks, but in the females they are much smaller, less developed.
 The shape of the dugong's tail is similar to that of a dolphin, having two flukes.

 Dugongs are about 3 m long, and weigh up to 400 kg.
-The heaviness of the animal helps it stay on the sea floor, which it can do for around six minutes.
+The heaviness of the animal helps it stay on the sea floor without breathing, which it can do for around six minutes.
 They are a greyish brown colour, and are hairless except for bristles near the mouth.